The fragrance of the rose water and richness of the pistachio marzipan makes this a truly festive treat. Serve it simply: dusted with icing sugar.

 Heat the oven to 180°C/160°C fan/Gas 4, then bake for 45–50 minutes until golden brown and risen.
 Remove from the oven and brush immediately with extra melted butter.

 Reserve 200g of icing sugar for the drizzle.
-Put the egg white in the bowl of a stand mixer fitted with the whisk and whisk for 10–20 seconds at medium speed.
-Turn off the mixer, add some of the remaining icing sugar and whisk at a slow speed.
+Put the egg white in the bowl of a stand mixer fitted with the whisk and whisk for 10–20 seconds on medium speed.
+Turn off the mixer, add some of the remaining icing sugar and whisk on a slow speed.
 Gradually add the remaining icing sugar, increasing the motor speed as the icing sugar is incorporated.